RobertoRuizR/GBTD_litrev_traitcat_cleaning/README.md

   - [References](#references-1)

 # Introduction

-This document compiles the code and data used for the literature review and functional trait selection process for the creation of a Global Bat Trait Database.
-This repository is maintained by Roberto A. Ruiz-Ramírez.
-Any questions or inquiries: [roberto.ruiz\@posgrado.ecologia.edu.mx](mailto:roberto.ruiz@posgrado.ecologia.edu.mx)

-This database is part of the first chapter of the PhD thesis "*Assessment of knowledge gaps in bats: A macroecological perspective*" which is being carried out by [Roberto Antonio Ruiz-Ramírez](https://maevolab.mx/authors/roberto/) at the [Evolutionary Macroecology Lab](https://maevolab.mx/).
-This chapter focuses on the assessment of knowledge gaps and biases in the available information on bat functional traits at a global level.

 Functional traits (FT) – well-defined, measurable, morphophysiological and ecological characteristics that influence the fitness of individuals